Chapter 9: All Roads Lead to Rome

 Within months of his election, Leo XIV was addressing the United Nations climate conference: "God’s creation is crying out in floods, droughts, storms, and relentless heat."
 He explicitly invoked Laudato Si' and called for "true ecological conversion."

-The platform Francis built, Leo expands.
+The platform that Francis built, Leo expands.

 Protestant Capitulation